Barbara Todd

 Barbara Todd (Metis/Cree), owner of Aarrow Productions, Inc., is a producer, author, documentary director and scriptwriter.
 She is the daughter of Judy Todd (Sharp) ...

 Abby is passionate about catalyzing creative and holistic solutions that address complex conservation challenges.
-She approaches her work with an artistic lens, woven with strong ...
+She approaches her work with an artistic lens, woven with ...